monero-ecosystem/monero-translations/translation-tips.md

 ## 2. People

 The current system is a marriage of language experts, and the software inclined.
 Don't hesitate to ask to the members of the Localization Workgroup for technical help and planning advice.
-You find a list of contacts on the README of this repository.
+You find a list of contacts in the README of this repository.

 The original version of this guide was written by the Dutch translator Edwin den Boer (@ProkhorZ), who worked as a freelance translator specialized in software localization for 15 years.
 You can contact him for linguistic advice on [Reddit](https://www.reddit.com/user/edbwtf/) or [Twitter](https://twitter.com/edbwt/).